 Stages of a Process, Types of Process Management, Commands Used to Manage Processes like 'ps','top','kill','nice'.'renice','pkill', 'jobs', 'fg',' bg', Job scheduling commands like 'cron', 'at', 'batch'.

-Different types of Files, working with files, working with Directories, basic File Attributes displaying, searching, comparing, accessing long files and Zip files.
+Different types of Files, working with files, working with Directories, basic File Attributes - displaying, searching, comparing, accessing long files and Zip files.

-Module-3: User Management RBT Levels: L1,L3 6 Hours Creating Users & Groups, Managing Users and Groups, Create Group, , Create a Account, Modify Account , Delete a Account e a Group, Modify a Group, , Delete a Module-4: Introduction to Git RBT Levels:L1,L2,L3 6 Hours Setting Up and Basic Commands
+Module-3: User Management RBT Levels: L1,L3 6 Hours

+Creating Users & Groups, Managing Users and Groups, Create a Group, Modify a Group, Delete a Group, , Create a Account, Modify Account , Delete a Account.

+Module-4: Introduction to Git RBT Levels:L1,L2,L3 6 Hours

+Setting Up and Basic Commands

 Initialize a new Git repository in a directory.
-Create a new file and add it to the staging areaand commit the changes with an appropriate commit message.
+Create a new file and add it to the staging area and commit the changes with an appropriate commit message.